 A way to think of this is probably to attempt a basic investment/return analysis:

-Let’s say the average cost-per-click in the legal industry in New Zealand is ~$10.00 (that’s actually a bit higher than the reality in my experience).
+Let’s say the average cost-per-click in the legal industry in a small town is ~$10.00.
 So, every time someone clicks on your ad, you get charged about $10.00.

 Next, you need to know your conversion rate, how many of those clickers will give you a call?
 If you’re unsure because you don’t currently have any sort of analytics set up on your website to track this sort of thing – I think a conservative estimate could be ~20% (assuming you’re running a well-targeted campaign).